andr31g/terraform-ansible-provisioner/README.md

    it is by default, then the module `aws-dns` will not execute.

-To reverse the process, i.e., to destroy all the managed resources, issue:
+To reverse the process, i.e., to destroy all managed resources, issue:

 `$ terraform destroy --var-file=../../inputs/private/terraform/aws-dns.tfvars`